 Care plans set out what services and other help will be provided to a looked after child and their family.
 The Care Plan will say what the council and other agencies will do to meet the childs needs around health, education, religion, culture and hobbies and sets out the longer term plan for the child's future.

 Help for pupils who are about to leave school to choose a career or a further education/training course.

-Carer’s Allowance is a weekly benefit for carers who regularly spend at least 35 hours a week caring for a disabled person.
-Carer’s Allowance is intended to compensate someone who is unable to work because they are a carer.
+Carers allowance is a weekly benefit for carers who regularly spend at least 35 hours a week caring for a disabled person.
+The allowance is intended to compensate someone who is unable to work because they are a carer.
 However, some carers may be able to do some paid work whilst caring

 Anyone who is caring for another person for a substantial amount of time has the right to have a carers assessment to identify their needs where either the person they are caring for has refused an assessment or is not receiving help from social care.
 The assessment is available to both adult carers and young carers.

 Groups and organisations that provide advice and support for those who are caring for adults or children with special needs.

 Councils provide caretaking services to residents of low-rise and high-rise council flats.
 These services include repair and maintenance, and the cleaning of communal areas such as lifts and hallways.

 Provision of catering services for functions or refreshments and vending facilities in public buildings.